How to take care of brazilian hair extensions(With Complete Guide and Video)

 - DON'T use bristle brushes as they tend to latch onto hair fibers and rip them from the weft.

-Video of How to Care Brazilian Virgin Hair
+Video of How to Care for Brazilian Virgin Hair

 How to tame UNice Brazilian Natural Wave